-No. The Trainer section on the entry form is really asking who is responsible for the horse while at the show.
-This individual must be a member of both USEF and USDF.
+No. The Trainer section on the entry form is really asking who is responsible for the horse while on the show grounds.
+This individual must be a member of USEF.

 The definition of a Trainer under USEF General Rules: